ZibomiN/ZibomIN/README.md

 .
 .
 .
-🔭 I’m currently working on Coding and Develop something new for the peaple and the world...
+-🔭 I’m currently working on Coding and Develop something new for the peaple and the world...
+-:muscle:	I
-🌱 I’m currently learning programing lauguages such as Java, C#,Phyton  and the other...
+-🌱 I’m currently learning programing lauguages such as Java, C#,Phyton  and the other...
+-

 <!--
 **ZibomiN/ZibomIN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.